branwaddy/FullStackAPIHandler/README.md

 INSTRUCTIONS FOR USE
 Open terminal at project folder and type npm start.
-Open another terminal at projec folder and then enter 'cd front'.
+Open another terminal at project folder and then enter 'cd front'.
 Enter NPM start.

 From there enter a username of a GitHub user into the textbox.
 When a button is shown, click "USER FOUND".